bihor/camaliga/Documentation/Administration/TemplateVariables/Index.rst

 ===============================  ==========================================================================================

-Here an example, if you don´t want to use f:link.typolink:
+Here an example, if you don´t want to use f:link.typolink, but you should not use it anymore (deprecated):

 ::